A man signing a contract

 Defrauded Investor/Consumer

-If you are a defrauded investor/consumer, various government agencies may be able to assist with investigating alleged fraud.
+If you are a defrauded investor or consumer, government agencies may assist with investigating alleged fraud.
+A receiver may be appointed to secure assets and ensure restitution in such cases.

 Government Agency